'La La Land' Gains Momentum With 11 BAFTA Nominations

-The musical also just won seven prizes at the Golden Globes
+The musical also just won seven prizes at the Golden Globes+ READ ARTICLE

 (LONDON) — The perky, pastel-hued jazz musical “La La Land” quick-stepped into an awards-season lead Tuesday, gaining 11 nominations for the British Academy Film Awards , the U.K. equivalent of the Oscars.